|

 without discrimination on the grounds of gender, race, colour, language,

-religion, political or other opinion, national or social origin, association
+religion, political or other opinions, national or social origin, association

-with a national minority, birth or other status
+with a national minority, birth or another status

-of each individual., This includes respecting the right for freedom from
+of each individual.
+This includes respecting the right to freedom from

 physical or sexual harassment and advances

-Coaches must ensure that the practical environment is safe and
+- Coaches must ensure that the practice environment is safe and

 appropriate.
 This must take into consideration the age, maturity and skill